 (i) to the Notified Extent; and

 (b) a reasonable time having regard to all the circumstances which does not exceed 60 Business Days (Period of Delay).

-(d) The Affected Party shall use all reasonable diligence and do all things reasonably possible to overcome or remove a Force Majeure Event.
+13.4 The Affected Party shall use all reasonable diligence and do all things reasonably possible to overcome or remove a Force Majeure Event.

 (i) the Affected Obligations are fundamental obligations; and